jncmel/spike-analysis/README.md

 - mea_recent.prb : Probe file containing the electrode mapping which is required for spike sorting.
 ## Spike_sorting

-Contains the .params and deadtimes files needed for checking the sorting using Spyking-Circus for different recordings.
+Contains the folders corresponding to different recordings with the .params and deadtimes files needed for checking the sorting using Spyking-Circus.
+The raw data has to be copied into the relevant folder and the sorting can be done after installing Spyking-Circus via the command
+'spyking-circus path/mydata.raw`.
+After the sorting a set of files will be generated in each folder

 ## Results